yojoecapital/MacroPolo/README.md

 ## Features

 - Define custom macros: Create keyboard macros to replace specific keys with predefined values.
 Note that the keys can only contain alphabetical characters.
-These macros are saved to a local XML file.
+These macros are saved to a local JSON file.
 - Text substitutions: Automate text substitutions for frequently used symbols.
 - System-wide monitoring: Capture keyboard input across all applications, ensuring macros work seamlessly in any context.
 - Macro management: Add, update, and remove macros as needed to adapt to changing requirements.